-O. Parent Conferences.
+0. Parent Conferences.
 During the first trimester parent conference period, the instructional day shall be reduced by ninety (90) minutes each day for five days, not including early dismissal Thursdays, to enable teachers to conduct parent conferences for all students.
 During the second trimester parent conference period, the instructional day shall be reduced by sixty (60) minutes each day for five (5) days, not including early dismissal Thursdays, to enable teachers to conduct parent conferences.
-During the first parent conference/reporting period teachers will conduct conferences for all students.
-During the second parent conference/reporting period, all parents will be informed of the opportunity to request a conference.
+During the first parent conference/reporting period teachers will conferences for all students.
+During the conduct second parent conference/reporting period, all parents will be informed of the opportunity to request a conference.
 Teachers will arrange conferences with those parents of students in grades 4-6, as determined by assessments selected by the District.
-For
+For grades TK-3, teachers will arrange conferences with those parents of students not yet meeting end-of-the-year grade level standards in most areas.